DaryaShyroka/Sudoku290/README.md

 End with an example of getting some data out of the system or using it for a little demo

+### How to Play Sudoku290
+Welcome to Sudoku290!

+After downloading and installing the game, run the executable to arrive at the starting screen.

+The starting screen consists of 3 buttons (New Game, Clear, Check) and an empty 9x9 Sudoku Board.
+To begin the game, press the New Game button which will load starting numbers on to the board.

+The empty cells indicate positions where the player can input numbers.
+These cells can be changed and cleared at any time.
+The starting cells which already contain numbers cannot be changed or cleared.

+To input a number into the cell, the player must first click on a valid cell and input a valid number from the keyboard.
+Entering any character other than 1-9 will result in nothing being inputed and an error message being printed.
+Attempting to enter a number into a starting cell will result in nothing being changed.

+The player can click the Clear and Check button during anytime of the game.
+Selecting Clear will result in removing all numbers the player entered.
+The Check button will test the board's values and show a dialogue box indicating whether the player is finished.

+Once finished, the player can select New Game to start playing on a different board or the player can exit.

 ## Screenshots

 Our screenshots will go here